Skip to content

 What is detected with HTTP Requests Manager?

-Plugin only detects and manages requests made using WP_Http class.
-Which is default method used and advised by WordPress for getting remode data and updates.
+Plugin only detects and manages requests made using WP_HTTP class.
+Which is default method advised by WordPress for getting remote data and updates.

-Plugin will not detect any requests made by other WordPress classes like WP_Http_Curl or PHP functions like curl_exec, fsockopen, file_get_contents etc.
+Plugin will not detect any requests made by other WordPress classes like WP_Http_Curl (deprecated as of WordPress version 6.4) or PHP functions like curl_exec, fsockopen, file_get_contents etc.

 Operation mode